dwashburn8/Read-Me-Generator/README.md

 ![GitHub Avatar](https://avatars0.githubusercontent.com/u/58758770?v=4)

-If you have any questions about the repo, open an issue or contact ---Email is unavailable--- directly
+If you have any questions about the repo, open an issue or contact soldbydw@gmail.com directly